MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 1. Specify a price (25 to 20,000 credits).
 1. Click Create.

-When a player purchases a pack of consumables without auto-use, they are able to see their unused items quantiy in their inventory.
+When a player purchases a pack of consumables *without auto-use*, they are able to see their unused item quantity in their inventory.
 Clicking the inventory icon will not trigger the consume automatically; instead, a broadcast code block event is emitted.
-This even can then be intersepted with a script, that would also confirm if the player can consume or not the item.
-For more details see [Handling an Item-Consume Item Request](####handling-an-item-consume-item-request)
+This even can then be intercepted with a script, that would also confirm if the player can consume or not the item.
+For more details see [Handling an Item-Consume Item Request](####handling-an-item-consume-item-request).

 ### Using the In-World Purchase Gizmo